input-output-hk/atala-prism/prism-sdk/docs/src/main/paradox/modules/credentials.md

 import io.iohk.atala.prism.crypto._ // necessary to sign a credential

 ```
+Follow these steps to create, sign, and verify a credential.

-Define the content for a credential:
+1. Define the credential's content:

 ```scala mdoc
   val credentialContent: CredentialContent = CredentialContent(